 The Office of Historic Alexandria submitted a proposal to evaluate and research 18th and 19th century primary source materials including ship manifests, merchant records, newspapers, traveler accounts, and private papers to determine the importation, sale, use, and consumption of chocolate by people in Historic Alexandra.
 They will identify resources and content for educational programs as well as enhance their current educational exhibits and programs, with an emphasis on children’s and family programs.
 The results of the research will create programs at several of the city’s historic properties.

 We’re thrilled for these organizations to uncover and share the global influence of chocolate throughout the coming year.
-Check back here for more updates on their programs, and how your organization can qualify for the next year’s Forrest E. Mars, Jr. Chocolate History Research Grant.
+Interested in applying for the 2020 Forrest E. Mars Jr. History Research Grant?
+Apply here!